AfricArxiv/hub-and-search-portal/README.md

 - A master data intance can be replicated to a cloud service as a matter of backup.
 - Number of districbuted instances can be increased seamlesly to any country/region in Africa ensuring African ownership
 - Utlizing open source distrubted data technologies, big data platforms and AI driven models

+## End User Requirements:
+- be able to search content published online with drop down selection and/or free chouce of keywords
+- specific to African scholarly content
+- ...<please add more from end user prespective i.e. how the end user would like to see the applications interface running as well as other features like speed of search, retirved content dsiplay...etc.>

 Preprint Repository | Hub and Search Portal